dostojic/dca.data/README.md

 6. Compile CSS
    - Make sure you are in DCA.Web
-   - Run the following commands
+   - Execute the following commands
      ```
      gulp iconfont
      gulp sass
      ```

+### Notes ###
+   - We are using Visual Studio task runner to run gulp tasks.
+Tasks iconfont and sass will run automatically on every build.
+You can manually start tasks from Task Runner Explorer.
+   - Make sure you update position of $(PATH) at the top of locations of external tools in Visual Studio:
+     - Go to Tools → Options → Projects and Solutions → External Web Tools
+     - Reorder so that $(PATH) is above $(DevEnvDir)\Extensions\Microsoft\Web Tools\External

 ### Continous Delivery ###
-The project is build and deployed using TeamCity: https://tc.doctorcareanywhere.com/teamcity
+The project is build and deployed using TeamCity: https://tc.doctorcareanywhere.com/teamcity/